JNRowe/bleeter/README.rst

 ------------

-``bleeter``'s only mandatory dependencies outside of the Python_ standard library are the configobj_, notify-python_, pygobject_ and python-twitter_ packages.
+``bleeter``'s only mandatory dependencies outside of the Python_ standard library are the configobj_, notify-python_, pygobject_ and tweepy_ packages.

 It should run with Python 2.5 or newer.